Loader gif

 • Sharing joint custody of a child: If you rotate the responsibility of claiming your child on your tax return with your child’s other parent, you both may be eligible for the Recovery Rebate Credit.
 For instance, let’s say you filed your 2019 return claiming your child as a dependent and received stimulus funds for that child, but in 2020 it’s the child’s other parent’s turn to claim him or her, that parent would then also qualify to claim the Recovery Rebate Credit.

-Additionally, maybe you got married or divorced.
+Additionally, maybe you got or divorced.
 Perhaps you graduated college and started working, meaning you’re no longer considered a dependent on someone else’s return.
 Both scenarios would qualify you to claim the credit on your 2020 return.
 Even individuals who were working in 2019 but retired in 2020 could now be eligible for the credit if they previously weren’t due to income limitations.

 TaxAct Xpert Help can guide you